berry-cs/sinbad/docs/quick-start-python.md

 ds = Data_Source.connect("https://s3.amazonaws.com/weruns/forfun/Kickstarter/Kickstarter_2015-10-22T09_57_48_703Z.json.gz")
 ds.load_sample(1000)
 ds.print_description()
-print(ds.data_length("data/projects"))
+print(ds.fetch_first("data/projects/name"))
 ````

 The first time you run this program, it will take time to load all of the data, but will then sample and cache a list of only 1000 randomly chosen elements.
-(The sampling process is recursive, so if you have data that is lists of dictionaries with lists in them, *every* list at every level of the data structure will be sampled to ensure that it has no more than 1000 elements.)
+(The sampling process is recursive, so if you have data that is lists of dictionaries with lists in them, *every* list at every level of the data structure will be sampled to ensure that it has no more than 1000 elements.
+Actually, this data source is a little weird in terms of how they structured their JSON data, so the sampling currently doesn't quite work as you might expect, but nonetheless it is still pretty effective.)

 The second time you run this program, you'll probably notice a drastic change in how fast it loads the data.
 That's because it's using the previously cached sample.
 If you want to load a fresh sample, use `ds.load_fresh_sample(...)`.
+If you want to control the seed of the random number generator as it is sampling the data, pass a second argument to the `load_sample` or `load_fresh_sample` methods, i.e. `ds.load_fresh_sample(100, 42)` will reliably re-generate the *same* sample of data every time it runs.

 ## Data Source Option Settings